tyronechrisharris/TyroneTime/README.md

 ## Running the Application

-You have two main ways to run ChronoStream:
+You have two main ways to run TyroneTime:

 ### 1. Development Mode